-In 1994, Bill and I travelled to Normandy for the 50th Anniversary of D-Day, the landing of the Allies on the beaches of Normandy on June 6, 1944.
-Here is an excerpt from the upcoming Arthur, Publisher, Marketing Man. – Sandra
+In 1994, Bill and I sailed to Normandy for the 50th Anniversary of D-Day, the landing of the Allies on the beaches of Normandy on 6 June 1944.
+Here is an account of that trip from the upcoming Arthur, Publisher, Marketing Man. – Sandra

-Montreal, May 23 – Bill was invited to sail to Normandy for the 50th Anniversary of D-Day on the refurbished historic World War II Liberty ship, SS Jeremiah O’Brien.
-The crew would be made up of “old salts” (average age 70) and young cadets from the California Maritime Academy.
+Bill was invited to sail to Normandy for the 50th Anniversary of D-Day on the refurbished historic World War II Liberty ship, SS Jeremiah O’Brien.
+The crew would be made up of “old salts” like Bill (average age 70) and young cadets from the California Maritime Academy.

-The O’Brien had participated in the Normandy invasion on June 6, 1944 and made eleven crossings of the English Channel carrying personnel and supplies to the Omaha and Utah beachheads.
+The O’Brien had participated in the Normandy invasion on 6 June 1944, making eleven crossings of the English Channel carrying personnel and supplies to the Omaha and Utah beachheads.
 Of the more than 5,000 ships that formed the original D-Day armada, the O’Brien would be the only Ocean-class ship to return to Normandy 50 years later.
-Only smaller vessels from other countries would be returning.
-(Note: Of the 2,710 Liberty ships in service during WWII, only two survived and are fully-operational: SS Jeremiah O’Brien in San Francisco and John W. Brown in Baltimore, Maryland.)

-Bill was part of the volunteer crew that had been working since 1991 to hopefully get the O’Brien in shape for the trans-Atlantic crossing.
+Bill and other volunteers had been working since 1991 to get the O’Brien in shape for the trans-Atlantic crossing.
 Thanks to thousands of volunteer hours and donations of money and supplies from individuals and businesses, the O’Brien was declared sea-worthy for the voyage.
 She would steam through the Golden Gate, down the West Coast, through the Panama Canal, across the Atlantic to England and France, and then return to her home in San Francisco.

-To prepare for the cruise, Bill went on a Jenny Craig diet and dropped 15 pounds, and I signed us up for five lessons at the Arthur Murray studio in Santa Barbara, where we were living at the time.
+To prepare for the cruise, Bill went on a Jenny Craig diet and dropped 15 pounds, and I signed us up for five lessons at Arthur Murray.

 On board was Maxene Andrews of the Andrews Sisters.
 She signed copies of her book, Over Here, Over There, and sang with the ship’s orchestra.

 Bill and I ended up watching the solemn ceremonies on CNN in our cabin.
-It was anti-climatic, to say the least, as having priority access to these June 6 ceremonies was one of the reasons for taking this particular cruise.
-We did receive a letter of apology from the Sun’s Shore Excursion Manager explaining the cancellations were due to certain French dignitaries, who, at the last minute, decided to attend the ceremonies, thus creating a need for additional security.
+It was anti-climatic, to say the least, as attending these ceremonies was one of the reasons for taking this particular cruise.
+We did receive a letter of apology from the Sun’s Shore Excursion Manager explaining the cancellations were due to certain French dignitaries, who, at the last minute, decided to attend, thus creating a need for additional security.

-The atmosphere aboard ship on June 6 was solemn – veterans remembering the horrific events of that day and more than a little peeved that their presence at the ceremonies was cancelled.
+The atmosphere aboard ship was solemn – veterans remembering the horrific events of that day and more than a little peeved that their presence at the ceremonies was cancelled.
 There were other glitches and logistical problems, and the re-surfacing of terse feelings between the French and Americans.

-From Author, Publisher, Marketing Man by William L. McGee and Sandra V. McGee coming out in 2022.
+From the upcoming Author, Publisher, Marketing Man by William L. McGee and Sandra V. McGee.